benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/4-Routing events Workflow started/_index.en.md

 ![Execution results](../images/se-mod2-workflowStarted2.png)

 The Task token will be retrieved from here when the customer submits their order.
 It will then be use to resume the workflow.
+In the next section you will see how orders are cancelled, updated, and completed by a seperate workflow called the *OrderManager*

 ----------------------------------